 Review – Gears of War 2

 Gears of War 2 takes place in a grim future where humanity is at war against an unstoppable force of monsters called the Locust.
 The endless fighting has torn down cities, painted the Earth’s surface a consistent shade of gray and brown, nearly killed off the human race, and made the survivors intolerable douchebags.
 If the people in Gears of War 2 are the ones who are going to save Earth and restore society, then it honestly might be better if the Locust just win.
 The game’s writers were apparently content with cookie-cutter characters who are easier to laugh at than sympathize with, at least until a few hours in when their simple personalities simply become annoying.
-And like too many games of this type, the bad guys are way cooler than than the good guys anyway. → Welcome to read.
+And like too many games of this type, the bad guys are way cooler than than the good guys anyway. → Gotta get down on Friday.

 Review – Rune Factory Frontier